JoeKnittel/Predictive-Modeling/README.md

 ### Contained in this repository:

-- code written in Python
+- Code written in Python
-- training data for the model
+- Training data for the model
-- a test document
+- Test document
-- a report describing, in detail, the nature of this project
+- Report describing, in detail, the nature of this project